Will Duke cover the spread vs. Michigan State? Betting Trends, Record ATS

 Additional Duke vs Michigan State Insights & Trends

-- The Spartans put up an average of 70.9 points per game last year, 7.3 more points than the 63.6 the Blue Devils gave up.
+- Duke had a 10-10 record against the spread and a 19-2 record overall last season when putting up more than 67.9 points.

-- Michigan State put together a 9-9 ATS record and a 15-5 overall record last season in games it scored more than 63.6 points.
+- The Spartans' 70.9 points per game last year were 7.3 more points than the 63.6 the Blue Devils allowed.

 Bet on this or any college basketball matchup at BetMGM